sbaeumlisberger/VirtualizingWrapPanel/README.txt

     </ListView.ItemsPanel>
 </ListView>

 Remarks:
-- all children in the panel must be the same size
+- all children in the panel must be the same size (this will be solved in a later version)